LH-90/Superstore_data_analysis/README.md

 - run the code in the file "app-python.py"
 - on your browser, copy the link where Dash is running (the link is given in the terminal when you run the python code)

-## Contributions
 This project was realised during a course at TechTalent Academy.
-We welcome contributions to this repository.
-If you find any issues or improvements, please create a pull request, and we will be happy to review it.